 Music.
 Harmony.
 Community.
 Barbershop.

-With more than 70 years of barbershop history, Sweet Adelines International provides a legacy of joy and passion for singing to those women who experience the sisterhood and lifelong friendships on the choral risers each week.
-As one of the largest associations of women singers to date, Sweet Adelines continues to positively impact women's lives and helps them find their voices, build confidence, enhance their vocal abilities, improve leadership and management qualities, and create a lifelong support system of sisterhood and friendship.
+With more than 70 years of barbershop history, Sweet Adelines International provides a legacy of joy and passion for singing.
+As one of the largest associations of singers to date, Sweet Adelines continues to positively impact lives and helps people find their voices, build confidence, enhance their vocal abilities, improve leadership and management qualities, and create a lifelong support system.

 Our members love to perform for our communities, our families, and our friends!
 Choruses and quartets can be found entertaining at various community events and at their own chorus shows.
 We have great fun together as singers and performers and life-long friendships are made in our choruses, between choruses in our region, and throughout our worldwide organization!